Capeta: Plot

 In the second arc, Capeta has grown up.
 He is now 14 years old, in 3rd grade of junior high school and has won the junior karting class he had competed in.
 His racing suit and kart are now blue, his racing number having changed from 14 to 30.
 Nobu and Monami have also matured a lot while still helping Capeta with his karting aspirations.
 Having stepped up to a more senior class (ICA Class), he realizes that to win races is a lot harder without the support of a well-funded team.
-In what he sees as his final chance – a race in torrential downpour – he pushes himself to the limit so as to give himself the best chance of winning, but is relegated to second by the smallest of margins and fractures his ribcage in the process.
+In what he sees as his final chance – a race in torrential downpour – he pushes himself to the limit so as to give himself the best chance of winning and beating another up and coming successful driver Ryou Shiba, but is relegated to second by the smallest of margins and fractures his ribcage in the process.
 After he is hospitalized, he is introduced to a one-make automobile racing formula known as Formula Stella (an indirect reference to Formula Toyota).
 As he was exceptionally talented in kart racing, Nobu presents Capeta as a candidate to attend FSRS, the Formula Stella Racing School.
 After proving to the head of Stella's racing arm that Capeta was worthy, Nobu is given the enrollment paperwork.
 One condition stressed by the Stella management is that crashing is absolutely prohibited – not simply for the loss of money incurred, but also the loss of confidence in that racer to produce results under racing conditions.

 Although not having so much as the ability to change gears in a regular car at the start, Capeta quickly progresses to be one of the fastest students in the school.
 During the qualifying for the mock race on the last day though, Capeta crashes due to not being able to avoid a slower racer who had lost control of his car and spun on the track.
 Capeta was taking a blind uphill figure-S corner, so he couldn't see ahead.
 By the time Capeta's instructor, Shinkawa Hideki, told him to watch out, Capeta locks up his car's brakes and the two machines crash.
 No one was hurt in the incident, but Capeta was devastated due to breaking his promise of not crashing and feels that his future in racing is over.
-His father, though, does not give up and encourages Capeta to continue – despite the ¥1,500,000 damage costs from Capeta's accident.
+His father, though, does not give up and encourages Capeta to continue – despite the ¥1,650,000 damage costs from Capeta's accident.